Ph.D. in Business Administration – Accounting Handbook

 - ECON 629

 The research methods minor field is designed to assure that students have the requisite knowledge and skill to conduct independent research.
 Minor courses do not necessarily need to come from a single academic department but should represent a comprehensive research area which supports the student’s primary research.
 A minimum of nine (9) hours of course work must be completed in a comprehensive research area.
-A minor area requires a representative on the student’s committee.

 Minor courses should be selected in consultation with the doctoral program advisor and/or the student’s advisory committee.
 While no specific courses are required for the various minors, minor course work should include doctoral level courses and other appropriate courses in the minor specialty area.